 What happens during the test?

-How do they diagnose type 2 diabetes using HbA1C?
+How do they diagnose type 2 diabetes using FBS?

-- Finally, an HbA1C of 6.5 percent or higher on 2 separate tests means the person has diabetes.
+- A result of 126 mg/dl or higher on two separate FBS means the patient has diabetes.

 What else should I know?

 In some instances, the doctor may opt for a random plasma glucose test or random blood sugar (RBS), instead of FBS.

 For an RBS, you don’t need to fast; the doctor will draw your blood sample any time of the day, regardless of when you last ate.
 A result of 200 mg/dl or higher indicates diabetes.